danielgs14/danielgs14.github.io/_posts/2024-08-12-cuajiniquil-mar24.md

     </div>
 </div>
 <div class="caption">
     Sea cucumbers sheltered inside rocks.
 A feature that characterizes echinoderms is the five-side symmetry, easily evidenced in sea stars.
 However, you can see in the left picture that same symmetry!
 On the right picture, you can see the tentacles that characterize the sea cucumber order Dendrochirotida.
+These belong to the species <a href="https://marinespecies.org/aphia.php?p=taxdetails&id=529159" style="font-weight:bold;"><i>Cucumaria flamma</i></a>.
 </div>

 You bet I saw more than echinoderms.
 Rocky reefs have a burst of many beautiful species!